Determinization of Integral Discounted-Sum Automata is Decidable: Determinizability of Integral NDAs is Decidable -- Proof Overview

 We then turn to exhibit a small-model property on witnesses for $\cN$-separation.
 Specifically, we show in~\cref{sec:small model} that if there exist $w,z$ such that $w$ has the $\cN$-separation property with respect to $(U,L,q_{u},z)$, then we can bound the length of the shortest $w,z$.

 Using the above, we obtain the decidability of whether $\cA$ has infinitely many recoverable gaps.
-In addition, we use these results to prove (in \cref{lem: infinite gaps -> non det}) that if $\cA$ has infinitely many recoverable gaps, then it is not determinizable.
+In addition, we use these results to prove (in \cref{lem: det -> finite TRGs}) that if $\cA$ has infinitely many TRGs, then it is not determinizable.
 This allows us to conclude the decidability of determinization in \cref{thm: main}.

 Conceptually, our approach can be viewed as a ``standard'' one when treating determinization of quantitative models, in the sense that considering gaps between runs generally characterizes when a deterministic equivalent exists~\cite{filiot2017delay,2f4c7b43623c4e64883e3032b3b05950}.
 The crux is showing that this condition is decidable.
 To this end, our work greatly differs from other works on weighted automata in that we establish the decidability of the condition.
-Technically, this involves careful analysis of the behaviours of runs under discounting.
+Technically, this involves careful analysis of the behaviors of runs under discounting.